SijmenHuizenga/IoT-WeatherStation/readme.md

 [Gateway Decisions](decisions.md)

 # Weather System Gateway
 This gateway is the central link in the weahter network.
-Measurements from children are stored in this gateawy and the data is forwarded to the jorgapi.
+Measurements from children are stored in this gateway and the data is forwarded to the jorgapi.
 This gateway als has a dashboard to display measurements and control children settings.

 ## Running the Gateway
 Pre-requirement: a running empty mysql database and corresponding username and password.
 Read [this tutorial](https://dev.mysql.com/doc/mysql-getting-started) or use the following docker-compose.yaml configuration to run on raspberry pi with docker: